Activities and Attractions

 - Kiddie Land Carnival Rides, Monday-Thursday 12pm-11pm; Friday-Sunday & Labor Day - 10am-11pm

 - Palace of Agriculture, Daily - 11am-10pm

 - Agricultural Pavilion, Daily - 10am-9pm

-Free attractions include: Wool Warriors Mutton Bustin' at Fountain Park Walkway, 12th Annual Hispanic Art Exhibit at the Cultural Heritage Center, 9th Annual Street Vault at Fountain Park Walkway, Sandscapes Sand Castle exhibit, Cow Butter Sculpture in the Colorado Building, AG-venture & Children's FFA Barnyard & petting zoo in the Agricultural Pavilion.
+Free attractions include: Wool Warriors Mutton Bustin' at Fountain Park Walkway, Hispanic Art Exhibit at the Cultural Heritage Center, Street Vault at Fountain Park Walkway, Sandscapes Sand Castle exhibit, Cow Butter Sculpture in the Colorado Building, AG-venture & Children's FFA Barnyard & petting zoo in the Agricultural Pavilion.

 FIESTA DAY!
-The Colorado State Fair's Annual Fiesta Day Parade is celebrating its 48th Anniversary this year.
+The Colorado State Fair's Annual Fiesta Day Parade celebration.
 This year's theme has yet to be announced.
 The traditional Mariachi Mass in Bessemer Park begins at 8:00 am and the Fiesta Parade begins at 10:00 am on East Abriendo Avenue and travels down Northern Avenue ending on Sprague Avenue.
 6 trophies will be awarded to the most outstanding parade entries.
 Enjoy the display of Mexican bands, costumes, vehicles and the Fiesta Queen and Court!

 Traveling from the North: I-25 South to Exit 97A (Central Avenue Exit).
 Go north one block to Northern Avenue.
 Turn left on Northern Avenue to Prairie Avenue.
 Turn right on Prairie Avenue and go two blocks to fairgrounds.